Portfolio-Allan-Rolle/100AngularChallenges/README.md

 74. Create an observable that emits the current time stamp with a stop/reset button.
 75. Create an observable that emits user input from this text field.
 76. Create an observable that emits user input from a text field after 300 ms.
+77. Create an observable that sums the values 1 to 20 (1+2+3+4+5...) and emits each intermediate result.